tflori/angular-translator/docs/dynamize.md

 1. The object needs to be generated
 2. The object has to be checked if it has changed

-To have it under your control we suggest to use TranslateService::translate.
+To have it under your control we suggest to use `TranslateService.translate()` or `TranslateService.instant()`.
 You can then subscribe to `TranslateService.languageChanged` to change your translation when the language got changed.
 Also you will know when your values have changed.